Artchibald/WTW_107405_product_logo_template_script/README.md

 - Script starts with global var declarations, standard.
 - Then reusable interface with reusable functions.
-- Then all the Core exports (sourceDoc.artboards[0].XXXX)
+- Then all the Core icon exports (sourceDoc.artboards[0].XXXX)
-- Then all the expressive exports (sourceDoc.artboards[1].XXXX)
+- Then all the expressive pattern icon exports (sourceDoc.artboards[1].XXXX)
+- Then all the new different typography (called PRIMARY) artboard exports (sourceDoc.artboards[2].XXXX)
+- Then all the new purple banner artboard exports (sourceDoc.artboards[3].XXXX)
+- Then all the new bigger text (called ALTERNATE) artboard exports (sourceDoc.artboards[4].XXXX)
-- Extra note: I noticed "let = colorIndex" is needed for CMYK conversions, be sure it is declared in the previous new doc rgb block, but after the function convertToRGB or cmyk invert further on, does not work.
+- New!
+I noticed "let = colorIndex" is needed for CMYK conversions, be sure it is declared in the previous new doc rgb block, but after the function convertToRGB or cmyk invert further on, does not work.
 You may use the app shortcut colors8 and colors9.
 These will try to select and set all the colors to rgb or cmyk depending.
 Ref: https://ten-artai.com/illustrator-ccver-22-menu-commands-list/

 # Font issues